raphgilles/stream-a-folder/README.md

 - Now launch "sh stream.sh" and that's all !

 Some things to know :
+- You can't have spaces in the videos files names.
+- You can change de output resolution and bitrate depends to your server capacity.
 - You should use 16/9 video format.
-- You can't have spaces in the videos files names.
 - The videos are playing by alphabetic order.